Can I Represent Myself In My Own Motor Vehicle Injury Compensation Claim?

 Court awarded only $2,360.00 And Claimant Was Forced to Pay Allianz $36,952.95

 After considering all of the evidence presented, the Court awarded Mr Crane a sum of only $2,360.00.
-The amount of the judgment was the first misfortune to Mr Crane.
+The amount of the judgement was the first misfortune to Mr Crane.
 Unfortunately, it did not stop there.

 The legislation that applies to motor vehicle accident injury claims in Queensland is designed to encourage early resolution of claims.
 Because Mr Crane had rejected an offer of settlement previously made by Allianz, which was higher than the amount awarded by the District Court, Mr Crane was ordered to pay Allianz’ legal costs at a sum of $36,952.95.
 Not only did Mr Crane not receive any compensation in his motor vehicle accident claim, he was laden with a debt repayable to Allianz in excess of $30,000.00.